 Irish stamp duty (currently at the rate of 1% of the higher of the price paid or the market value of the shares acquired) may become payable in respect of transfers of our Ordinary Shares.
 However, a transfer of our Ordinary Shares from a seller who holds Ordinary Shares through the Depository Trust Company ("DTC") to a buyer who holds the acquired Ordinary Shares through DTC should not be subject to Irish stamp duty.
-A transfer of our Ordinary Shares (i) by a seller who holds Ordinary Shares outside of DTC to any buyer, or (ii) by a seller who holds the Ordinary Shares outside of DTC, may be subject to Irish stamp duty.
+A transfer of our Ordinary Shares (i) by a seller who holds Ordinary Shares outside of DTC to any buyer, or (ii) by a seller who holds the Ordinary Shares through DTC to a buyer who holds the acquired Ordinary Shares outside of DTC, may be subject to Irish stamp duty.
 The person accountable for payment of stamp duty is generally the buyer or, in the case of a transfer by way of a gift or for less than market value, all parties to the transfer.

 A shareholder who holds Ordinary Shares outside of DTC may transfer those Ordinary Shares into DTC (or a shareholder who holds Ordinary Shares through DTC may transfer those Ordinary Shares out of DTC) without giving rise to Irish stamp duty provided that the shareholder would be the beneficial owner of the related book-entry interest in those Ordinary Shares recorded in the systems of DTC (and in exactly the same proportions) as a result of the transfer and at the time of the transfer into DTC there is no sale of those book-entry interests to a third party being contemplated by the shareholder.
-In order for the share registrar to be satisfied as to the application of this Irish stamp duty treatment where relevant, the shareholder must confirm to us that the shareholder would be the beneficial owner of the related book-entry interest in those OTC (and in exactly the same proportions) (or vice-versa) as a result of the transfer and there is no agreement for the sale of the related book-entry interest or the Ordinary Shares, as the case may be, by the shareholder to a third party being contemplated.
+In order for the share registrar to be satisfied as to the application of this Irish stamp duty treatment where relevant, the shareholder must confirm to us that the shareholder would be the beneficial owner of the related book-entry interest in those Ordinary Shares recorded in the systems of DTC (and in exactly the same proportions) (or vice-versa) as a result of the transfer and there is no agreement for the sale of the related book-entry interest or the Ordinary Shares or an interest in the Ordinary Shares, as the case may be, by the shareholder to a third party being contemplated.